aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltx-to-rtf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLTX to RTF</h2>

+XLTX to RTF conversion is a useful feature for Python developers who are looking to add a conversion feature within their application.
+Rich Text Format (RTF) is a document format that is supported by many word processing applications.
+It is a popular format for exchanging documents between different applications.
+It is also a great way to store documents in a format that is both human-readable and machine-readable.

+XLTX is a Microsoft Excel Open XML Spreadsheet format.
+It is a popular format for storing and exchanging data.
+It is also a great way to store data in a format that is both human-readable and machine-readable.
+However, XLTX files are not supported by many word processing applications.
+Therefore, it is necessary to convert XLTX files to RTF in order to make them compatible with other applications.

+<h2>How Aspose.Total Helps for XLTX to RTF Conversion</h2>
-For a Python developer, who is trying to add a XLTX to RTF conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTX and RTF files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTX file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLTX and RTF files.
+It helps to automate the conversion process from XLTX to RTF.
+The conversion process is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLTX file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+Aspose.Cells for Python via .NET API is a powerful library that enables developers to manipulate Microsoft Excel files.
+It provides a wide range of features such as creating, editing, and converting Excel files.
+It also supports a variety of formats including XLTX, HTML, and RTF.

+Aspose.Words for Python via .NET API is a powerful library that enables developers to manipulate Microsoft Word documents.
+It provides a wide range of features such as creating, editing, and converting Word documents.
+It also supports a variety of formats including HTML, RTF, and XLTX.

+By using Aspose.Total for Python via .NET API, developers can easily convert XLTX files to RTF.
+It is a great way to make XLTX files compatible with other applications.
+It is also a great way to store documents in a format that is both human-readable and machine-readable.

 {{% /blocks/products/pf/feature-page-summary %}}